AurelienVALENTIN/OMERO_walkthrough/README.md

 <br />

-If you are determinate to use the public IP address.
-You can find it for example on [this page](https://ipinfo.io/ip).
+If you are determined to port forward anyway, you will allow anyone with your public IP address (you can find it for example on [this page](https://ipinfo.io/ip)) to connect to your server.
 You can try to connect from your original network (by adding your port), but without a router loopback you will get this error because you are trying to connect to your own router:
 ```
 Rejected request from RFC1918 IP to public server address
 ```
-If you try to connect from another router without changing your router parameter, you should get some `ERR_CONNECTION_RESET`-like or `ERR_CONNECTION_TIMED_OUT`-like errors since you haven't port forwarded.
+If you try to connect from another router without changing your router parameter, you should get some `ERR_CONNECTION_RESET`-like or `ERR_CONNECTION_TIMED_OUT`-like errors since you haven't port forwarded yet.
 There are plenty of guides on the net to change your router settings such as [this one](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide), but keep in mind that it will give more unsafe access to your computer.
+In the most cases, devices are connected to the same router so the local IP address is sufficient to connect to the webclient and OMERO.insight.

 #### OMERO.webclient VS OMERO.insight
 Congratulations!
 Now everyone can access to your server.